Z-8Bit/Z-8Bit/ReadMe.md

 # Hi, I'm Zishaan
-## Part-time student, full-time doofus.

 * 🌍  I'm from India
-* 🧠  Currently taking a break from coding, pursuing other hobbies
-* 🚀  Made a website for a local salon as my latest project
 * 🤝  I'm always open to collaborate on open-source projects that catch my interest.
-* 🏎️  Hardcore racing fan (incl.
-F1, F2, Endurance racing), the OG NeedforSpeed series and GranTurismo 4.
-* 🏴‍☠️  If buying isn't owning then piracy isn't stealing.
 * ✉️  You can contact me at [zish1805@protonmail.com](mailto:zish18@protonmail.com)

 ## 💻 Languages I use: